usb8/secret-manager---a-cyber-security-base-project1/README.md

 # Accounts can be used for demo:
   # Username: alice, Pass: AlicePassword123!
   # Username: bob, Pass: BobPassword123!
+# List urls for demo are mentioned in the Structure above (./secret_manager/urls.py)
 ```

 ## Run test (in venv)